farirpgs/fari-games/_games/charge-rpg.md

 ## Momentum

 A character's `Momentum` is a track that represents the _momentum_ of your character.
-The more you interact with the world, and the people that live in it, the more your character gains `Charges` of momentum.
+The more you interact with the world, and the people that live in it, the more your character gains `charges of momentum`.

 You then consume those charges to boost your action rolls or assist your teammates.

 ![](https://gyazo.com/e0aac9468c6a2a2932e59da933c64e21.png)

-When you are out of charges, things can go bad pretty quickly since you also use them to resist incoming consequences or harm.
+When you are out of momentum, things can go bad pretty quickly since you also use them to resist incoming consequences or harm.

 ## Stress & Conditions